Global Engagement > Student Resources > Study Abroad > Health, Safety, & Travel > DePaul Study Abroad COVID-19 Updates

 As situations arise, we are carefully considering each program on a case-by-case basis as we decide how to proceed.
 We take a variety of factors into consideration, with student safety being our top priority.
 All decisions regarding program cancellations are made by the Study Abroad office and/or DePaul's COVID-19 Planning and Response Task Force.

-Despite uncertainty regarding the pandemic and the U.S. Department of State’s current alert, we are moving forward with program planning in order for participating students to select the courses they need for degree progress and, in some cases, plan for visa processing.
+Despite uncertainty regarding the pandemic and the U.S. Department of State’s current alert, we are moving forward with program planning in order for participating students to determine the courses they need for degree progress and, in some cases, plan for visa processing.
+Here is the current status of programs in upcoming terms:

-If any programs must be canceled, Study Abroad will notify students in a timely manner via email with a copy to their emergency contact.
-Students will not be charged any tuition or fees and will be given the option to 1) switch to another study abroad program (pending health and safety concerns, space, and logistics, including visa processing) or 2) enroll in courses on campus.
+When a program is canceled, Study Abroad will notify students in a timely manner via email.
+Students will not be charged any tuition or fees and will be given the option to either switch to another study abroad program (pending health and safety concerns, space, and logistics, including visa processing), consider one of our virtual programs, or enroll in courses on campus.

 If DePaul University makes the decision to cancel an upcoming program, students will be refunded 100% of their program fee.
 If students have been registered in any associated classes and the classes have not started, they will be withdrawn from the classes and refunded 100% of tuition.
 If any associated classes have already started, students will either complete an adapted version of the class on-campus or be withdrawn from the class and refunded 100% of the tuition, to be determined on a case-by-case basis.